Surfaces of section for geodesic flows of closed surfaces: Contractible simple closed geodesics on surfaces

 \begin{Lemma} If $B$ contains closed geodesics, then it contains a simple closed geodesic $\gamma$ without conjugate points and whose filling $B_{\gamma}$ contains any other closed geodesic in $B$. \end{Lemma}

 \begin{proof} We consider the compact subset

 where the union ranges over all closed geodesics $\gamma$ contained in $B$.
 The subset $K$ is invariant under the geodesic flow (i.e.\ $\phi_t(K)=K$ for all $t\in\R$), and therefore its projection $\pi(K)$ is contained in the compact subset $B\setminus N$, where $N\subset\overline B$ is the open subset of $\partial B$ given by Assumption~\ref{a:convexity}.
 By Lemma~\ref{l:weakly_locally_convex}, the connected component $U\subset B\setminus\pi(K)$ intersecting $N$ is weakly convex.
-Since $U$ is not simply connected, there exists a connected component $\CC\subset\Emb(S^1,U)$ containing loops that are non-contractible in $U$.
+Since $U$ is not simply connected, there exists a connected component $\CC\subset\Emb(S^1,U)$ consisting of loops that are non-contractible in $U$ and whose fillings contain $\pi(K)$.
 By Lemma~\ref{l:convergence_scg}, there exists a sequence $\gamma_n\in\CC$ converging in the $C^2$ topology to a simple closed geodesic $\gamma\subseteq \overline U$ of length